The Omarchy Manual DHH

 Themes

 Omarchy comes with six beautiful themes.
-You can cycle through them using Super + Ctrl + Shift + Space.
+You can select from them using Super + Ctrl + Shift + Space.
 Each theme styles the desktop, terminal, neovim, btop, notifications (mako), top bar (waybar), application launcher (wofi), and the lock screen (hyprlock).

 tokyo-night.png